maitiennguyen/23CCSR/README.md

 - Miscellaneous folders and files:
-    - `BlastFiles`: A folder containing BLAST results in output 6 format.
     - `QuerySeqs`: A folder containing query sequences in fasta format.

 ### Required Files for Re-using Search Set